F.C. Pars Jonoubi Jam

 The football team plays their home games at the Shohada Stadium which has a seating capacity of 15,000.
 The club is owned and supported by the PSEEZ (Pars Special Energy Economic Zone) and is named after the South Pars Gas Field.

 History

 Establishment

 In 2007 FC Pars Junubi Jam Bushehr was founded by the PSEEZ (Pars Special Energy Economic Zone).
 In 2010 Pars Jonoubi Jam were allowed to play in Iran Football's 2nd Division.
 In 2015–16 Iran Football's 2nd Division Pars Jonoubi Jam finished second in their group and were placed in the promotion Play-off against Naft va Gaz Gachsaran.
-Pars Jonoubi Jam won 4–0 on aggregate and were promoted to the Azadegan League.
+Pars Jonoubi Jam won and were promoted to the Azadegan League.

 Azadegan League

 On 7 August 2016, Pars Junubi Jam played its first ever Azadegan League match against Mes Rafsanjan.
 They won the game 1–0.
 On 24 April 2017 Pars Jam defeated Esteghlal Ahvaz 2–1 and were crowned Azadegan League champions and were promoted to the Persian Gulf Pro League for the 2017–18 season.